$L^p-L^q$ boundedness of Fourier multipliers associated with the anharmonic Oscillator: Basics of the anharmonic oscillator

-\end{proposition} J. Y.~Chemin and C. J.~Xu proved the following theorem, see \cite[Theorem 1.9]{CX}, on the Sobolev embeddings in the scale of Weyl-H\"{o}rmander calculus. \begin{theorem} Let $m_1$, $m_2$ be two $g$-weights such that
+where $a^w$ denotes the Weyl-quantization of the symbol $a$.
+For the Sobolev embeddings in the scale of Weyl-H\"ormander calculus, we have the following result due to Chemin and Xu \cite[Theorem 1.9]{CX}. \begin{theorem} Let $m_1$, $m_2$ be two $g$-weights such that